kontent-ai/react-components/README.md

 ```

-### Multilevel resolution
+### Multilevel resolving

-If you want to resolve multiple levels of components and linked items in rich text, it is possible to use the component recursively and reuse the resolution logic.
+If you want to resolve multiple levels of components and linked items in rich text, it is possible to use the component recursively and reuse the resolving logic.

 There is an example when rich text can have `row` components, and these can contains `column` components with html.